loveLH3399/Language-in-Social-Context/README.md

 Example: ``` python -m venv my_venv ```
 - Step3: Activate the Virtual env ```source my_venv/bin/activate```
 <br>Note: We will be installing all the packages to <b>my_venv</b> environment and using it further to run the code.

+# Run the code
+- Step1: Download the notebooks
+- Step2: Open jupyter notebook through the activated env
+- Step3: Run the notebook